RealDeHess/CommunityBeastmen/README.md

 These are some compatible mods if you want to add to the experience:
 - [More Animations](https://steamcommunity.com/sharedfiles/filedetails/?id=2798690094) Maximises the amount of animations happening.
 Recommended.
 - [Kerb Asset Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=3566908399) If you want to use one of Kerb's reskins for Ariel/Alarielle/Sisters
-- [Variant Selector](https://steamcommunity.com/sharedfiles/filedetails/?id=2888171970) If you want to use one of Kerb's reskins for Ariel/Alarielle/Sisters
+- [Variant Selector](https://steamcommunity.com/sharedfiles/filedetails/?id=2888171970) If you want to use a "corruption stage" reskin pack
 - [Valkia Matched Animations](https://discordapp.com/channels/965342581745668136/1025523634745385014/1437325022401269760) Makes Valkia a target of Endo's matched animations.
 Animations are not perfectly aligned.
 Not recommended.
 - [Futa Valkia Reskin](https://www.loverslab.com/files/file/43295-futa-valkia/) Imbues Valkia with manhood.
 Meant for Valkia's futa choice in this mod.
 - [Femboy Teclis](https://www.loverslab.com/files/file/43295-futa-valkia/) Do I need to say more?